HOLL95/SV_paper/README.md

 ```
 pip3 install -r requirements.txt
 ```
-If you do not have root access but have all the required packages installed on your system then you can install a user only version
+If you do not have install priveliges but have all the required packages installed on your system then you can install a user only version
 ```
 pip3 install -r requirements.txt --user
 ```